A Risk-Managed Steady-State Analysis to Assess the Impact of Power Grid Uncertainties: (RMSS)

-The worst-case analysis is easy to solve with only two random variables using discrete analysis.
-If we continued to test points along the curve in Fig. \ref{fig:wc-power-systems-example}, we would likely find our worst-case performances.
-A discrete analysis for an $N$-bus system with $N$ random variables would be more challenging and time-consuming.
-In an $N$-bus system with $N$ stochastic generators, it would be tough to determine the worst-case performances or find the risk to the power grid.
-Without having the worst-case performances and understanding the risk, a decision-maker such as an operator or planner cannot correctly interpret the result.
+Deterministic analysis for an $N$-bus system with $M$ random variables would be more challenging and time-consuming.
+In an $N$-bus system with $M$ stochastic generators, it would be difficult to determine the worst-case bounds of \crits{} such as bus voltage magnitudes and line flows or estimate the operational violation risk to the power grid.
+Moreover, if an operator needs to also perform a contingency analysis for the $N$-bus system, they will require extensive computational resources to solve the problem quickly.

+A worst-case analysis would help a grid analyst mitigate the risk of operational violations.
+By performing a worst-case analysis, a grid analyst can see the range of \crits, determine if they violate operating limits, and know the \stochps{} contributing to an operational violation.
+Identifying the location of the operational violation limits and \stochps{} can help grid analysts target mitigation measures.
+Equipped with this knowledge, a grid analyst can more effectively deploy operational violation mitigation measures such as aggregating renewable plants, deploying energy storage, employing load control, or securing additional reserves.

-A risk-managed analysis finds the worst-case performances and identifies possible violations.
-Thus, we need a risk-managed analysis to make an effective decision.
-Now, with the value of \RMSSShort{} analysis clear, we proceed to extend the worst-case analysis problem and define the risk-managed steady-state analysis problem.
+An RMSS predicts the worst-case \crits, estimates the combination of \stochps{} that produce predicted \crits{}, and identifies possible violations, which might remain unobserved during deterministic analysis.
+Decision-makers can use RMSS to make targeted and effective decisions to mitigate operational violations.
+With the value of RMSS analysis clear, we proceed to extend the worst-case analysis problem and define the risk-managed steady-state analysis problem.